KendallTHampton/Real-Time-Clock/README.md

-# This is a Real Time Clock App That I made while learning React.js
+# This is a Real Time Clock App
+  I made this app while learning how to use React.js
   I was able to use Components and Hooks (UseState()) to create a Digital Clock.